Traditional TV ads are becoming increasingly rare and a lot less effective in a world dominated by DVRs, on-demand programs and streaming services.

 The Merge Between Entertainment and Commerce

 While some TV critics and media watchdogs bemoaned the blurring of lines between scripted sitcom and pharmaceutical advertisement, there’s no doubt that this synthesis of entertainment and commerce is the emerging paradigm.
 A hybridized approach, where actors do the voiceover for ads as a bumper to the commercial break, has also come back into vogue.
-It feels a lot like the old days of soap and tobacco companies having actors do live reads right in the middle of the show, like this Lucille Ball classic.
+It feels a lot like the old days of soap and tobacco companies having actors do live reads right in the middle of the show.

 Today, this content is viewed less as a disruptive ad and more as a show’s endorsement of a product.

 The changes aren’t limited to scripted TV.
 Turn on any talk show or reality series and you’ll find brand promotions featured as part of challenges or prizes.
 With Fox and NBC firmly on board with new commercial packaging, it’s only a matter of time before other networks start moving to this lucrative model as viewers and brands continue to abandon traditional TV viewing.

 Brand Integration is a Sweet Spot for PR

 This sea of change offers a benefit to brands who are willing to take a leap into the new advertising world.
 Whereas major primetime ad blocks were only within reach for the biggest companies, integrations can offer a lower-cost way to put products and services—even travel destinations—in front of the right people.

 But while brand integrations should at a minimum be considered as part of every owned, earned, paid and shared media strategy, there are potential stumbling blocks.
 It’s not clear, for instance, which communications partners are the best to own the integration strategy.